Estimated reading time: 7 minutes

 There were hundreds of these critters jumping for joy!

-We pulled into port at noon and the weather was perfect!
-Today we left the ship around noon and headed for our first Mexican cooking class.
+We pulled into port at noon, and the weather was perfect!
+We left the ship around noon today and headed for our first Mexican cooking class.

 72 degrees with a slight breeze.

-The ship was too big to dock so we took tenders into the city.
-It was a short ride the quite pleasant with the temperature in the mid 70s.
+The ship was too big to dock, so we took tenders to the city.
+It was a short ride and quite pleasant, with the temperature in the mid-70s.

 We got our sombreros so that we would be in the mood.